 For a highly volatile and inflationary asset like Dogecoin, deciding whether to invest or not can be a nagging dilemma.
 While DOGE has recorded significant growth since the start of the year, it still gives a lot of mixed signals, and many people don’t know whether to start investing or take a pause.

-Dogecoin had grown to almost $0.70 around mid-May but recently had a correction that saw it dip below $0.4.
+Dogecoin had grown to almost $0.70 around mid-May but it's currently trading at $0.22.
 This came even after massive support from Elon Musk, who announced that he would be proposing some drastic network upgrades to make Dogecoin a much better option than Bitcoin.

 So, while the coin is expected to have a rebound, the recent crash has left many wondering whether Dogecoin is much riskier than it seems.
 Will Dogecoin recover?
 Should you go ahead and invest?

 If you want to invest in Dogecoin DOGE quickly and easily, with 0% Commission, check out eToro Exchange!

 - Different Ways to Invest in Dogecoin

 - Why Should I Invest in Dogecoin?